 In accordance with policy of the SF Recreation and Parks department, any group visit of 25 or more to Alemany Farm requires (1) 30 days’ advance notice, and (2) a permit.

-To request the required permit, please send us an email (at firstname.lastname@example.org) not less than 30 days before the date your group proposes to visit Alemany Farm.
+To request the required permit, please send us an email (at email@example.com) not less than 30 days before the date your group proposes to visit Alemany Farm.
 Once we confirm that we can host your group on the proposed date, we will give you directions for completing the RPD permit which you can do online or over the phone.
-Be sure to include the following information in your email.

 By BART: Glen Park is the closest BART station.
 It is a 15 minute walk or 5 minute bike to the farm.
 When exiting the station, cross Bosworth St, then turn right on Bosworth and follow it under the overpass.
 Bear left and follow Bosworth several blocks to Mission St. Cross Mission and head east on Murray St for 3 blocks until it ends at the entrance to Saint Mary’s Rec Center.
 Just inside the park entrance gate take an immediate right and follow the paved drive down the hill past the playground and the dog run, then bear left and down the walkway ramp to Alemany Blvd.
 The pedestrian gate to Alemany Farm is a few feet to the left.